Arabic for travellers: essential words and phrases for Jordan

 أنا لدي حساسية من …

-I can't eat this
+I cannot eat this

 لا أستطيع أكل هذا